Not very many books on cars demand as much as LJK Setright’s social history of the motor car. It offers a lot in return though.

 Possibly you won’t agree with some of Setright’s more libertarian views but he explains them well.
 Setright liked his guns and his Balkan Sobranie cigarettes, seeing both as rational choices of free individuals.
 So, you can see why the car fascinated him so much.
 There is naturally then a satisfactory concordance with his views on whom we elect and on the expression of our political will in how we elect to travel.

 Setright explains with rare lucidity not just the engineering developments but the meaning of them.
-For example, speed interests Setright less than the quality of that speed and its linear control.
+For example, speed interests Setright less than the quality of acceleration (and braking) and linear control.
 His acute perceptions of how controls are to be understood contrasts with contemporary motoring writers who show little sensitivity to this.

 His comments on the rise of mass manufacturing offer a genuinely fascinating angle on the social history of the late industrial revolution.
 His pages on the role of General Motors and Ford Motor Company during WW2 ought to be read by anyone interested in the strange alliances made in times of conflict.
 This episode is a footnote in history I doubt these companies are interested in broadcasting further.